3dgeo-heidelberg/etrainee/course/module4/03_relating_imagery_lab_vegetation/03_spectra_image_insitu_tutorial.md

 * The difference between the spectra is more visible at near infrared.
 It can be influenced by different ground sample area which was measured.
 Spectra in the field were measured from approximately 0.5 m height above the canopy, i.e. a circle with a diameter of 22 cm on the ground.
 Image data has pixel size of only 9 cm (resampled from original 3cm data).
 * Some of the spectra can be also influenced by changing weather conditions in the mountains

 To quantify the differences, the paired t-tests were computed for all the wavelengths and the p-values were saved using script 1.
-The results can be seen in Figure 2.
+The results can be seen in *Figure 2*.

 ```
 data=read.delim("Calamagrostis_drone_spectroradiometer_269bands.txt")